danssmnt/PSVITA-Unity-Jobs-NET3.5/README.md

-# Unity Jobs Packages for C# 4.0 (useful for PSVita development)
+# Unity Jobs Packages for .NET 3.5 (useful for PSVita development)

-Some useful packages for Unity Jobs (works on PSVita) made compatible with C# 4.0.
+Some useful packages for Unity Jobs (works on PSVita) made compatible with .NET 3.5 (C# 4.0).

 Included are:
  - Unity.Collections (0.0.9-preview.10)